-During the nine months ended September 30, 2020, the U.S. Congress approved the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act").
-The CARES Act allows a five-year carryback privilege for federal net operating tax losses that arose in a tax year beginning in 2018 and through the current tax year, that is, 2020.
-As a result, during the nine months ended September 30, 2020, we recorded approximately \$1.1 million in refunds from the carryback of certain of our federal net operating losses.
+The net income tax benefit was \$1.3 million for the year ended December 31, 2020.
+We did not incur income taxes for the year ended December 31, 2019.
+During the year ended December 31, 2020, the U.S. Congress approved the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act").
+The CARES Act allows a five-year carryback privilege for federal net operating tax losses that arose in a tax year beginning in 2018 and through 2020.
+As a result, during the year ended December 31, 2020, we recorded approximately \$1.1 million in income tax refunds from the carryback of certain of our federal net operating losses.
+In addition, during the year ended December 31, 2020, we recorded an additional \$0.3 million of income tax benefits resulting from carryback adjustments related to prior years, partially offset by \$0.1 million for the provision for state income taxes.